Christ Church Windermere Volunteers

 Christ Church Windermere, Muskoka Winter

-Lead by Wayne Strongman last summer, this program is designed to complement our services, inspire intergenerational outreach and bring together the greater Windermere Community.
+Lead by Wayne Strongman, this program is designed to complement our services, inspire intergenerational outreach and bring together the greater Windermere Community.

 Our congregation launched the Peter Hill Fund in 2011 to help many local families in need get through a sticky patch or two.